FAQ

 What assurances do I have?

-The longer durability and the awareness that the skin is being worked on shows that there may also be risks involved.
-Serious distortions, infections or injuries can be the result of improperly carried out work and cause lasting damage to those affected.
-For this reason, the Federal Food Safety and Veterinary Office (FSVO) has issued new guidelines for this area.
-The Swiss Professional Association for Cosmetics SFK, together with representatives of the Swiss Professional Association for Permanent Make-up SFP, has drawn up conditions for comprehensive training that does justice to this responsible activity and defined the corresponding conditions for admission to the specialist section for permanent make-up.
+For this reason, the Federal Food Safety and Veterinary Office (BLV) has issued new guidelines for this area.
+At the time, the Swiss Professional Association for Cosmetics (SFK), together with representatives of the Swiss Professional Association for Permanent Make-up (SFP), drew up conditions for comprehensive training that would do justice to this responsible activity and defined the corresponding admission requirements for the permanent make-up section.

 What can be pigmented?